pdxparrot/ssj2019/SETUP.md

 * Attach the images to the ProgressBar component
 * Add a TextMeshPro - Text (Status) under the Progress Bar
   * Pos Y: -75
+  * Size: (750, 50)
   * Text: "Loading..."
   * Center the text
   * Disable Raycast Target
-* Attach the Text to the ProgressBar component
+* Attach the Text to the LoadingScreen component

 ## Loader Setup

-* Add an empty GameObject (Loader) and add the override LoadingManager component to it
+* Add an empty GameObject (Loader) and add the project LoadingManager component to it
+* Attach the Main Camera
 * Attach the LoadingScreen to the Loader
 * Attach the Manager prefabs to the Loader